theupdateframework/taps/tap14.md

 	* If the latest version on the repository is lower than the previous specification version the client used from this repository, the client should report an error and terminate the update.
-	* If the latest version on the repository is equal to that of the client, it will use this version to download metadata.
+	* If the latest version on the repository is equal to the latest version  of the client, it will use this version to download metadata.
-	* If the latest version pre-dates the client specification version, it may call functions from a previous client version to download the metadata.
-The client may support as many or as few versions as desired for the application.
-If the previous version is not available, the client shall report that an update can not be performed due to an old specification version on the repository.
+	* If the latest version on the repository is less that the latest version of the client specification version, the client may use the latest version on the repository if this version is supported by the client.
+If this version is not supported by the client, the client shall report that an update can not be performed due to an old specification version on the repository.
 	* If the latest version on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date version, and then perform the update with the directory that corresponds with the latest